nimgog/cococasing-storefront/README.md

 ## Build

 Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/cococasing-storefront` directory.

-The build artifacts will be stored in the `dist/` directory.
+Run `npx scully --scanRoutes` to initiate static site rendering.
+The build artifacts will be stored in the `dist/static` directory.

 ## Running unit tests